D4V1D-W/java-basics/README.md

 ---

-Day 18 – Custom Exceptions in Java
+## Day 18 – Custom Exceptions in Java

-Introduction to custom exceptions in Java
+- Introduction to custom exceptions in Java

-Creating user-defined exceptions by extending RuntimeException
+- Creating user-defined exceptions by extending RuntimeException

-Applying domain-specific validation rules
+- Applying domain-specific validation rules

-Improving error clarity and code readability
+- Improving error clarity and debugging

-Cleaner and more expressive error handling design
+- Writing cleaner and more expressive error handling code

-On this day, I created a custom exception to represent specific business rules instead of relying only on generic exceptions.
+On this day, I implemented a custom exception to handle specific business rules instead of relying only on generic exceptions.

-By extending RuntimeException, I was able to throw meaningful errors that clearly describe what went wrong in the program.
+By creating my own exception class and extending RuntimeException, I was able to represent errors in a clearer and more meaningful way, improving code readability and maintainability.

-This approach improves code readability, debugging, and aligns with professional Java backend development practices.
+This approach reflects real-world Java backend practices and prepares the codebase for scalable and professional application development.

+---